 Text notifications like this can be applied to almost any type of information, be it for a municipality, hotel, or healthcare.

 Templates for customer service texts

-Now let’s look at some text templates that could be used for customer service messages.
-Feel free to copy, paste and use any of these that apply to your customer care programme.
+Now that you know how valuable SMS customer service can prove, we've got some text templates you can use.
+Feel free to copy, paste, and use any of these that apply to your customer care agenda.